thiagotei/.myvimrc/README.md

  * Install vim-airline:

-   - Vundle that for us!
+   - Vundle will do that for us!

  * Install vim-airline-themes: